- Case Studies

 Sometimes, it’s as simple as needing a fresh pair of eyes to scrutinise your business.
 When you’re close to the action, it’s difficult to see opportunities for improvement or question things that ‘have always been done that way’.
 An efficiency study can hold issues up to the light, providing supporting evidence, introducing a different approach and helping you pinpoint the next goal in your strategy.

-When B&M called us in, they were on their way to becoming one of the UK’s fastest-growing variety retailers, but some of their processes hadn’t kept up.
+When one retailer called us in, they were on their way to becoming one of the UK’s fastest-growing variety retailers, but some of their processes hadn’t kept up.
 We showed them that a disproportionate chunk of time was spent refilling shelves; they were using customer trolleys to move items from the stock room, and although it was a method that hadn’t posed too much of a problem in the past, it was starting to cost them in terms of colleague hours as stores became busier.

 Along with other tweaks to manual systems they’d begun to outgrow, we recommended introducing new, more efficient stocking equipment plus options for pricing and ticketing technology, and showed them just how many hours it could save them.